- Say No

-Blue-eye trevalla are mostly caught using bottom longline methods in a fishery that catches multiple species of fish, including blue grenadier and pink ling.
+- Blue eye trevalla are mostly caught using bottom longline methods in depths between 200-600m in a Commonwealth-managed fishery that catches multiple species of fish, including blue grenadier and pink ling.

 - There are concerns that blue eye trevalla populations are nearing a seriously overfished state.

 - The fishery catches other threatened species such as Australian fur seals, deepwater sharks and seabirds, although industry has been proactive in trying to reduce mortalities of these vulnerable species.

 - The fishery is potentially impacting endangered bycatch species that used to be mainstays of the fishery, such as eastern gemfish.